$ 3.00 (per person per one-way trip) for Whiteville & Brunswick Townships. Available weekdays, from 6:00 am to 6:00 pm.

-Transportation to the Veterans Administration (VA) Hospital in Fayetteville, NC and the Wilmington, NC VA Clinic is now available for Columbus County Veterans.
+Transportation to the Veterans Administration (VA) Hospital in Fayetteville, Wilmington and Pembroke NC is now available for Columbus County Veterans.

-Transportation is available on Tuesdays and Thursdays to the Fayetteville VA and on Wednesdays and Thursdays to the VA Clinic in Wilmington and to the VA clinic in Pembroke on Mondays.
-Veterans should schedule their appointments between 9:00am and 12:00pm.
-The van leaves at 7:20am and returns at approximately 1:00pm.
-Cost is $6.00 for the round trip.
-Caregivers can ride free if space is available.
+Transportation is available on Tuesdays and Thursdays to the Fayetteville VA, Wednesdays and Thursdays to the Wilmington VA and to the VA clinic in Pembroke on Mondays.

-Veterans will be asked to make their appointments between 9:00 am and 12:00 pm.
-Veterans will be asked to meet at the CCT facility at 290 Legion Dr., Whiteville, NC by 7:20 am.
-The van will return from the VA Hospital or Clinic at approximately 1:00 pm for the return trip to Whiteville.
+Veterans will be asked to make their appointments between 9:00 am and 12:00 pm on the appropriate day for each VA facility.
+Veterans will be asked to meet at the Columbus County Transportation facility at 290 Legion Dr., Whiteville, NC by 7:20 am.
+The van will be leaving from the VA Hospital or Clinic at approximately 1:00 pm for the return trip to Whiteville.

 Veterans should call 642-7201 to reserve space on the van.
-Veterans should make clear to the dispatcher that they want to ride the Veterans Van.
-A two or three day advance notice is appreciated.
-No less than a 24-hour notice.
+A two or three day advance notice is appreciated, but no less than a 24-hour notice is required.

 If a van with a wheelchair lift is needed, please let us know.